-expenses and \$25 million related to the conversion of Trendwest employee stock options into CD common stock options.
-The acquisition consideration was funded through a tax-free exchange of approximately 42.6 million shares of CD common stock then-valued at \$804 million.
+On April 30, 2002, the Company acquired approximately 90% of the outstanding common stock of Trendwest Resorts, Inc. ("Trendwest") for \$849 million (including \$20 million of estimated transaction costs and expenses and \$25 million related to the conversion of Trendwest employee stock options into CD common stock options).
+The acquisition consideration was funded through a tax-free exchange of 42.6 million shares of CD common stock then-valued at \$804 million.
 As part of the acquisition, the Company assumed \$89 million of Trendwest debt, which was subsequently repaid.
-The Company purchased the remaining 10% of the outstanding Trendwest shares through a short form merger on June 3, 2002 for approximately \$87 million, which was funded through a tax-free exchange of approximately 4.8 million shares of CD common stock then-valued at \$87 million.
-Trendwest is now part of the Company's Hospitality segment.
+The Company purchased the remaining 10% of the outstanding Trendwest shares through a short form merger on June 3, 2002 for approximately \$87 million, which was funded through a tax-free exchange of 4.8 million shares of CD common stock then-valued at \$87 million.
+The minority interset recorded in connection with Trendwest's results of operations between April 30, 2002 and June 3, 2002 was not material.
+Trendwest markets, sells and finances vacation ownership interests.
 Management believes that this acquisition will provide the Company with significant geographic diversification and global presence in the timeshare industry.